ualex73/monitor_docker/info.md

   **Answer:** No, this isn't possible from the integration.
 You need to do this directly in Lovelace itself, with the card e.g. https://github.com/iantrich/restriction-card
 8. **Question:** All the report memories values are 0 (zero), can this be fixed in the integration?
   **Answer:** No, the integration just uses the available information from the API and you should fix your Docker
+9. **Question:** It is possible to monitor HASS.IO?
+  **Answer:** Yes, please use the Docker Socker Proxy https://github.com/Tecnativa/docker-socket-proxy and configure tcp://ip:port to connect to the proxy.
+This has been tested and verified by other users, but I cannot give support on it.

 ## Credits